B I O G R A P H Y

 A child of the 80’s and 90’s, Marcos developed his theatrical and experimental sensibility with his passion for fiction novels and independent films.
 When he was 15, he organically began solo dance improvisation, a private and diaristic act of self nurturing and exploration.

 When he was 18, Marcos began summer training in José Limón modern dance technique at San Jose State University.
-Much of his subsequent BFA dance training at UC Santa Barbara deepened his understanding of the Limón technique, in addition to release, contact / improvisation, choreography (concert, environmental, digital), and production.
+Much of his subsequent BFA dance training at UC Santa Barbara deepened his understanding of the Limón technique, in addition to release techniques, contact / improvisation, choreography (concert, environmental, digital), and production.

 A New Yorker from 2008-2017, he directed and performed in Marcos Duran Performance Group.
-As an artist-in-residence at Center for Performance Research in Brooklyn, his mission was to create and perform works that researched the diversity of humanity within himself and collaborating dancers.
+As an artist-in-residence at Center for Performance Research in Brooklyn, his mission was to create and perform works that researched the spectrum of humanity within himself and collaborating dancers.
 He was invited to share his work at Movement Research at The Judson Church, Dixon Place, La MaMa Experimental Theater, Theater for the New City, 92nd St Y, Center for Performance Research, Triskelion Arts, and Green Space among many other site specific spaces.
 From 2005-2008, he created and shared work in Santa Barbara, San Diego, and San Francisco.

 As a performer from 2000-2024, Marcos learned from working with Daniel Charon, Liam Clancy, Nancy Colahan, Kellye Dodd, Faye Driscoll, Erica Essner, Eric Geiger, Meredith Glisson, Valerie Houston, Jenni Hong, Jean Isaacs, Risa Jaroslow, Keith Johnson, Misa Kelly, Eun Hee Lee, John Malashock, Bronwen MacArthur, Dance Monks, Stephanie Nugent, Jody Oberfelder, Christy O'Harris, Jerry Pearson, Christopher Pilafian, Tonia Shimin, Yolande Snaith, Khamla Somphanh, Sasha Spielvogel, Terry Wilson, Bill Young, and the master works of José Limón as directed by Alice Condodina and Gary Masters.
 He has performed at national venues such as Jacobs Pillow MA, The Kitchen NYC, Diavolo LA, and Counter Pulse SF.
 He has toured internationally to South Korea, China, Mexico, Wales, and Ireland.